donna

 SWOT Analysis

-• Weaknesses: High costs, regulatory hurdles, connectivity dependence.
+• Weaknesses: High costs, complex application, regulatory constraints.

 Trends and Developments